Forms

 The element can be styled by setting --border-width, --border-style, and --border-radius variables directly on the <progress> element.
 When not explicitly set, the element inherits from --interactive-border-width, --interactive-border-style, and --tab-border-radius.

-For full-width progress bars, use the .width:100% utility class.
+For full-width progress bars, use the .inline-size:100% utility class.
 Colorways are supported.

 Example: Progress bar markup